wizz-e/cytric-assessment-frontend/README.md

 A React-based frontend for minting and displaying NFTs, integrated with a Web3 smart contract and backend API.

+PS: The backend is hosted on render on a hobby plan and so it would spin down due to inactivity.
+The first request might be slow because of this

 ## 🔗 Live Links

 - **Frontend Deployment**: [https://cytric-assessment-frontend.vercel.app/](https://cytric-assessment-frontend.vercel.app/)